amusso01/foundry-isc/README.md

-# Wordpress Starter Theme with Underscores, Bootstrap 4 (with SASS), and Webpack 4
+# Wordpress Starter Theme with Underscores, and Webpack 4

-This is a Wordpress Starter Theme initially based on Underscores, packaged with Bootstrap 4 (with SASS), and built with Webpack 4.
+This is a Wordpress Starter Theme initially based on Underscores and built with Webpack 4.

 ### Prerequisites